-Explanations of the instruments are available in French or Dutch in the display cases but other languages such as German, Spanish and English can be read from the coloured cards in a box to the left as you enter each floor.
+Information about the instruments is available in French or Dutch in the display cases, but other languages such as German, Spanish and English can be read from the coloured cards in a box to the left as you enter each floor.

 Museum of Musical Instruments